-In Missouri, a principal may suspend a student for up to ten (10) school days.
+"suspension" refers to an exclusion from school that will not exceed a specific period of time.
+A principal or designee may suspend a student for up to ten (10) school days.
 The Superintendent may suspend a student for up to 180 school days.
-Procedures for suspending a student are outlined below.